lmdu/pyfastx/docs/source/usage.rst

 New in ``pyfastx`` 0.3.6

-Search for subsequence from given sequence and get the start position of the first occurrence
+Search for subsequence from given sequence and get one-based start position of the first occurrence

 .. code:: python